WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/code/index.md

-# Analysis Code for calcium imaging and electrophysiology
+# Packages written for calcium imaging, electrophysiology, and behavorial analysis

 ### Code designed within the lab